Quodatum/xqdoca/README.md

 Then `xqdoca samples/dba.xqdoca` will generate documentation for XQuery sources below `C:\Users\andy\basex.home\basex.951\webapp\dba` and write it to
 `file:///tmp/dba/`

-If  `source` or `target` are relative urls they are resolved relative to the xqdoca file.
+If  `source` or `target` are relative urls they are resolved relative to the xqdoca file location.

 `xqdoca -h` will display a summary of the options.